 CLiF challenges you to incorporate reading into your summer plans.

-1. Implement one of the above programs with any modifications necessary to fit your group.
-Families, camps, child cares facilities, rec programs, libraries are all welcome to participate.
+- Implement one of the above programs with any modifications necessary to fit your group.
+Camps, child cares facilities, rec programs, and libraries are all welcome to participate.

 Need other ideas for programs?
 Try some of these (and they will count towards the contest.)